openstack-infra/zuul/doc/source/user/config.rst

       all projects permitted to use the job.
 The current project (where the job is defined) is not automatically included, so if it should be able to run this job, then it must be explicitly listed.
-Default: the empty list (all projects may use the job).
+By default, all projects may use the job.

 .. _project: